techidaily/site-fox-helps/source/_posts/2024-approved-acknowledgment-series-free-vs-paid-template-choices.md

 ### WoFox

-[WoFox](https://www.wofox.com/design-templates/youtube-end-screen)has a library of templates for you to use to create an engaging Thanks for Watching outro for your videos.
+[WoFox](https://www.wofox.com/design-templates/youtube-end-screen) has a library of templates for you to use to create an engaging Thanks for Watching outro for your videos.
 This is a valuable resource for content creators who want to add a professional touch to their content.
 The templates are easy-to-use and can be customized to fit the creator's individual style.

 Another cool feature is that you can also customize the templates to match your brand.
 Simply choose the outro template you want to use, add your text and logo, and download the finished outro.